US STOCKS-Wall St rises as attention turns to earnings season

 Still, investors were encouraged by last Friday's better-than-expected jobs report as it suggested the economy was on good footing, even as the figures were seen as increasing the likelihood that the Fed's stimulus will be cut in the near-term.

-Firms that deal directly with the Fed now see the stimulus reduction starting in September, a Reuters poll showed.
+Firms that deal directly with the Fed now see the reduction beginning in September, a Reuters poll showed.

 The improved view of the economy, combined with investors turning their attention to earnings season, helped send equities higher, said Bucky Hellwig, senior vice president at BB&T Wealth Management in Birmingham, Alabama.